migme/javascript/README.md

   - [7.13](#7.13) <a name="7.13"></a> Never reassign parameters. eslint: [`no-param-reassign`](http://eslint.org/docs/rules/no-param-reassign.html)

     > Why?
 Reassigning parameters can lead to unexpected behavior, especially when accessing the `arguments` object.
-It can also cause optimization issues, especially in V8.
+It can also cause optimisation issues, especially in V8.

     ```javascript
     // bad